Dre Campbell Farm

 You can also make a DIY gypsy moth caterpillar spray by combining 5 tablespoons of dish soap with a gallon of water.

-4. Bacillus thuringiensis (B.t.)
+4. Bacillus thuringiensis (Bt)

-It may require repeat applications, but expect to see results after a couple of weeks.
+It may also require repeat applications, but expect to see results after a couple of weeks.
 BT is slow-acting but effective.

 5. Scrape Off Egg Masses